Sagarpatel9/tictactoeproject/README.md

-#  FadeTacToe: A Dynamic Variant of a Classic Game
+#  FadeTacToe: A Strategic Variant of Tic-Tac-Toe

 Welcome to a unique twist on the classic Tic Tac Toe!
 This project reimagines the traditional game by adding a strategic second phase where players must **fade out** old pieces to make room for new ones — eliminating the repetitive, draw-prone gameplay of the original.